k1te-m/Google-Books-React-Search/README.md

   Will Update

-  ## Future Develpment
+  ## Future Development

-  -Add authentication to the application to allow for personal saved books in database.
+  *Add authentication to the application to allow for personal saved books in database.
-  -Update CSS/Styled-Components
+  *Update CSS/Styled-Components

   ## Contributing